 Related: Christmas Light Tutorial

-Unlike all the other photography scenarios where bokeh was created by focussing on a subject in front of the light, this shot was created more mindfully when our graduate manually focussed her lens to create a blurry background.
-The colours and lights gave her a stunning abstract shot!
+Unlike all the other photography scenarios where bokeh was created by focussing on a subject in front of the light, this shot was created when Sue manually focussed her lens to blur the entire scene.
+The colours and lights, combined with using a wide aperture (low f stop value such as f/2.8), gave her a stunning abstract shot!